-14. Keep an eye on whoever is bagging your groceries.
+Keep an eye on whoever is bagging your groceries.
 Make sure they are not mixing raw meats with any other grocery items.
-9 out of 10 times, they will put your vegetables in the same bag.
+9 out of 10 times, they will put your vegetables in the same bag with leaky meat.

 If they do that, it’s really okay to give them a dirty look and rebag your item yourself.